varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

 -f config

   Use the specified VCL configuration file instead of the builtin default.
-See vcl(7) for details on VCL syntax.
+See :ref:`users_vcl` for details on VCL syntax.
 When no configuration is supplied varnishd will not start the cache process.

 -F